Cat Licks My Food Can I Eat It? [Explained]

 It has happened to every cat owner at least once.
 You finish cooking dinner and go out to dine.
 When you turn back, your cat is eating the leftovers you left on the counter.
 You don’t want to waste away all that food even if you don’t know if you will become sick.
 What follows is a self-question: Here the question arises; cat licks my food can I eat it?
 If you want to get its answer, you are at the right place.

-1. Ailing Kitten
+3. Ailing Kitten

-2. Ablutophobia
+4. Ablutophobia

 Mother cats usually help their young offspring clean up these messes.
 A beautiful, clean towel should be soaked in warm water.
 Check to see that the towel isn’t too scratchy if you don’t want to irritate your cat.

-3. It’s Time to Feel Alarmed
+5. It’s Time to Feel Alarmed

 In the worst situation, though, ingesting cat saliva might lead to infections, gastrointestinal discomfort, or a skin patch.
-Cats can spread roundworms and hookworm to one another by eating or licking one another’s faeces or anuses.
+Cats can spread roundworms and hookworm to one another by eating or licking one another’s feces or anuses.
 And we have all seen it happen.

 So, as you may have probably guessed, when cats lick you, they pass these parasites along.
-Rashes, itching, nausea, stomach pain, diarrhoea, fever, and exhaustion are some of the symptoms that these parasite infections can cause.
+Rashes, itching, nausea, stomach pain, diarrhea, fever, and exhaustion are some of the symptoms that these parasite infections can cause.

-4. Cryptosporidiosis
+6. Cryptosporidiosis

-By consuming contaminated food, drinking tainted water, or getting into close contact with ill cats, people and animals can catch an infection.
+By consuming contaminated food, drinking tainted water, or getting into close contact with ill cats, people, and animals can catch an infection.
 The illness usually goes away on its own in healthy individuals, but it can last longer and be more severe in those with weakened immune systems.

-6. A little Care Everyday Prevents Illness
+7. A little Care Everyday Prevents Illness

 In your kitten’s mouth, there are more than 300 different kinds of bacteria that live there naturally.
-As the bacteria consume food, saliva and minute food particles join forces with them to produce plaque.
+As the bacteria consume food, saliva, and minute food particles join forces with them to produce plaque.
 The first step in maintaining your kitten’s dental hygiene is regular brushing.
 Remove the plaque from your kitten’s teeth to prevent the development of tartar.

 8. The Notorious Cat Scratch Illness